sathlur/filters-in-redis/Readme.md

 `CF.Create <key> capacity max_kick_attempts`

-Creates a cuckoo filter that can contain ​ capacity elements and will try to kick ​ max_kick_attempts ​ elements out of their nest before ceasing
+Creates a cuckoo filter that can contain _capacity_ elements and will try to kick max_kick_attempts elements out of their nest before ceasing
 The elements are stored as two byte fingerprints and each bucket can contain four elements

 `CF.ADD <key> <value>`

-The element ​ value ​ is added to cuckoo filter named ​ key If the both the buckets are full, one of the elements in either of the buckets is randomly chosen to be kicked out (which will then find their alternative bucket)
+The element _value_ is added to cuckoo filter named _key_ If the both the buckets are full, one of the elements in either of the buckets is randomly chosen to be kicked out (which will then find their alternative bucket)

 `CF.Check <key> <value>`

-Checks if​ value ​ is present in ​ key
+Checks if  _value_ is present in _key_

 `CF.Delete <key> <value>`

-Deletes the ​ value ​ from ​ key
+Deletes the _value_ from _key_